James while John had had had had had had had had had had had a better effect on the teacher

-which serves as a substitute for the intonation, stress, and pauses found in speech.
+which can also mark the intonation, stress, and pauses found in speech.

 In human information processing research, the sentence has been used to show how readers depend on punctuation to give sentences meaning, especially in the context of scanning across lines of text.
 The sentence is sometimes presented as a puzzle, where the solver must add the punctuation.

 Meaning

 The sentence refers to two students, James and John, who are required by an English teacher to describe a man who had suffered from a cold in the past.
 John writes "The man had a cold", which the teacher marks incorrect, while James writes the correct "The man had had a cold".
 James's answer, being more grammatical, resulted in a better impression on the teacher.

 The sentence is easier to understand with added punctuation and emphasis:

-James, while John had had "had, had had "had had; "had had had had a better effect on the teacher.
+James, while John had had had, had had had had; had had had had a better effect on the teacher.

 In each of the five pairs of "had" in the above sentence, the first "had" in the pair is in the past perfect form.
 The italicized instances denote emphasis of intonation, focusing on the differences in the students' answers, then finally identifying the correct one.

-Alternatively, the sentence can also be read as John's answer being better than James', simply by placing the same punctuation in a different arrangement through the sentence:
+Alternatively, the sentence can also be read as John's answer being better than James's, simply by placing the same punctuation in a different arrangement through the sentence:

-James, while John had had "had had, had had "had; "had had had had a better effect on the teacher.
+James, while John had had had had, had had had; had had had had a better effect on the teacher.